na-na-hi/renget/archive/cpu-lora.md

 - [shakespeare.txt](https://raw.githubusercontent.com/brunoklein99/deep-learning-notes/master/shakespeare.txt)
 - [open_llama_3b_v2](https://huggingface.co/openlm-research/open_llama_3b_v2), [open_llama_7b_v2](https://huggingface.co/openlm-research/open_llama_7b_v2), [open_llama_13b](https://huggingface.co/openlm-research/open_llama_13b)
-  - Converted and quantized it myself using the instructions in Appendix E to save bandwidth
+  - Converted and quantized it myself to save bandwidth

 Each row in the tables below contains a deviation from the standard command above.
 Time is mostly shown in HH:MM format, with some times including "days".
 Estimated time is provided by llama.cpp itself.
 I capture the time reported at the 2nd iteration (the 0th doesn't include an estimate, the 1st is way off, and waiting around for 3rd+ iterations takes way too long for the longer tests).
 Commit [`1cef459`](https://github.com/ggerganov/llama.cpp/commit/1cef45953b404b215f80ec6cceced73da8109abc) was used for testing.
 I will only retest if a new commit seems like it will have some impact.